kellytheace/maxkelly-repository/Project Euler/PE-Notes.md

 class EulerProblem {
 ```

 Defines a new class called EulerProblem.
-Think of a class as a template for creating structured objects (each representing one problem).
+A class is a template for creating structured objects (each representing one problem).

 ```javascript
 constructor(number, title, description, solutionCode) {